MatthewHerbst/apollo-codegen/README.md

 apollo-codegen generate **/*.graphql --schema schema.json --target scala --output operation-result-types.scala
 ```

+#### Dealing with style

+By default, codegen attempts to maintain correctness.
+However, this may lead to non-standard styling of some names depending on your target type.
+If you would like to ensure that the output matches the normal styling of the target type, add the `--enforce-target-formatting` flag.

+**WARNING:** Adding the above command may lead to output that does NOT match your original schema. *Do not use this option unless you know that you will NEVER have values in the schema that conflict when styled in the manner that you are targeting for the target.*

+For example, with the above flag turned on when generating from javascript to swift, an enum with keys `foo_bar` and `FOO_BAR` will generate into an enum with two `fooBar` keys, since standard swift style calls for camelCase keys.
+This is invalid swift, since swift enum cases cannot be redeclared.

+##### Upgrading from < 0.20.0

+Note that the above was the default behavior prior to 0.20.0, when the flag was added.
+So if you are upgrading and would like to maintain the behavior you are used to, you must pass this flag.

 #### `gql` template support

 If the source file for generation is a javascript or typescript file, the codegen will try to extrapolate the queries inside the [gql tag](https://github.com/apollographql/graphql-tag) templates.